kurtobando/dotfiles/README.md

    - Verify that ripgrep is installed
    - Run `rg --version` in your terminal to confirm

+5. If code formatting isn't working:
+   - Check if the required formatters are installed
+   - For PHP in Laravel projects, make sure `./vendor/bin/pint` exists
+   - Run `:messages` to see if there are any error messages

 For more detailed troubleshooting, check the error messages in:
 - `:messages`
 - `:CocInfo`